We Can...

 Studying the metric system is fundamental to learning math, science and technology (MST)skills.
 The metric system of measurement is MST's standard unit of measurement and it is used by just about every country in the world.

-The great thing about the system is that it is easy to calculate because it uses multiples of tens.
+The great thing about the system is that it is easy to make calculations because it uses multiples of tens.
 Some measurement systems are based on measurements of body parts like feet.
 That does not make sense.

 It took me eight minutes but